Ambarish-Panambilly/Adult_Income_Dataset/README.md

 Modelling Adult Income Dataset using Gradient Boosting Classifier - python 3

-solution.py contains is module that containes a classification pipeline - must be kept in the same directory as Model.py
+solution.py is module that containes a classification pipeline - must be kept in the same directory as Model.py